sergey-sonkin/Gas-Meter-Tracker/README.md

 ![](https://i.imgur.com/FhZYBqO.png)

 The project was split into three components:
-1. A convolutional network trained on complete digits
+1. Training on complete digits
-2. A convolutional network trained on isolated digits
+2. Training on isolated digits
-3. A convolutional network trained on perturbed digits
+3. Training on perturbed digits

 I have attached my final submission.
 While it does not completely reflect the many hours I poured into experimentation (most notably the RNN models I developed), it does outline some of my thought process and showcase my comfort with several types of neural networks.